Magora-Systems-Frontend/mgr-validation/README.md

 Kind of a wrapper for standard Angular validation logic.
 Basically, what it does, it binds to a certain field (and form if needed) and shows/hide nicely (and consistently) styled validation messages.

+The reason this thing was made is that standard form validation in Angular often gets way too verbose and hard to maintain.

 ## Installation

 ```